 “Groundnut is an important oil and protein source and is considered as king of vegetable oilseed crop occupying a preeminent position in the national edible oil scenario.
 It contains 45–50% oil 26% protein and around 11% starch” (Rajagopal et al., 2000).
 About two-thirds of the world’s groundnut production is used for extracting edible oil, while the remaining serves as an important source of protein for both human and animal consumption (Sonawane et al., 2016).
 “Phosphorus is a crucial primary nutrient that promotes root development, allowing plants to absorb water and nutrients from deeper soil layers.
 It not only encourages root growth but also speeds up the maturation of oilseed crops.
 This nutrient is essential for synthesizing oils, proteins, and nucleic acids, and it plays a role in forming glucosinolates, which, upon hydrolysis, increase oil content, ultimately affecting both pod and oil yields” (Jeetarwal et al., 2015).
 In oilseed crops, especially groundnut, phosphorus is typically applied through SSP or DAP, with the entire dose given at planting.

 Nanotechnology is emerging as a transformative tool in agriculture, potentially leading to a new agricultural revolution (Tejaswini et al., 2019; Sandeep et al., 2019).
 Nano fertilizers are produced by encapsulating nutrients in nanoform, delivering them as nano-sized emulsions.
 These nanoscale nutrients penetrate plant leaves more effectively, activate nutrient pathways, and offer higher nutrient use efficiency (NUE) compared to bulk fertilizers.
 Nanoparticles accelerate seed germination, elevate agricultural yields, and enhance chlorophyll content.
 Nanoparticles offer a promising alternative to traditional smart fertilizers, enhancing crop yield and soil health (Zulfiqar et al., 2019; Achari and Kowshik, 2018).
 They are increasingly being studied as fertilizers to improve both the quantity and quality of crop production compared to conventional fertilizers (Dimkpa et al., 2017).
 “In addition to increasing the availability of phosphorus and other vital nutrients for crops, nano phosphatic fertilisers have the potential to make a substantial contribution to the efforts to decrease the usage of chemical fertiliser” (Balachandrakumar et al. 2024 and Bakry et al. 2022) fertiliser particle size reduction will increase the effectiveness of additions, increasing feriliser interaction with plants and hence increasing nutrient uptake.
-Losses due to volatilization, leaching and runoff occur when bulk fertilisers like DAP and other related fertilisers are applied.
+Losses due to volatilization, leaching and runoff occur when bulk fertilisers like DAP and other related fertilisers are applied (Sahoo et al., 2024).

 Nano fertilisers are more soluble in water and may improve plant uptake and distribution of fertliser (Devappa et al. 2025).
 According to Yadav et al.(2014), depending on the size and shape, as well as the morphology of the plant, nanoparticles may be absorbed by the roots and moved to the shoots via vascular networks.
 Nanotechnology has received significant scientific and commercial attention in modern agriculture as one of the main enables that has the ability to revolutionise agronomic practices by enhancing fertiliser usage and nutrient uptake in plants (Roy et al.2023).
 Enhancing fertilizer efficiency involves increasing contact between the fertilizer and plants, reducing particle size to boost particle number per weight, and improving the specific surface area to enhance nutrient uptake (Brady, 1983).
 Very little information exists on the application of nano DAP to soil and foliar application on groundnut crop under field conditions.
 Keeping the above factors in view the present experiment was undertaken to study the effect of nano DAP on growth, yield and quality of groundnut and its impact on nutrient uptake and economics.